rahpaere/outcomes/programming.md

   - Interpolate between values.
   - *draw numeric operations from C standard library, IEEE floating point, Gnu Scientific Library, Gnu MultiPrecision library, R, Matlab, Mathematica*
   - Handle idiosyncracies such as wraparound, IEEE floating point comparisons, NaN, etc.
-- Use the algebraic sum and product datatypes provided by the language, such as record, struct, tuple, named tuple, enum, union, object's attributes, optional/maybe.
+- Use the algebraic product datatypes provided by the language, such as record, struct, tuple, named tuple, object attributes, etc.
+- Use the algebraic sum datatypes provided by the language, such as enum, union, optional/maybe, etc.
+- Use the datatypes provided by the language for representing and manipulating written text (i.e. strings).
-- Organize and operate on textual data (i.e. strings).
-Handle issues of text encoding, character sets generally, Unicode.
+- Handle issues of text encoding, character sets generally, Unicode, internationalization and localization.
 - Use the sequential data structures provided by the language.
 - Use the mapping data structures provided by the language, including maps/dictionaries and records/structures/named tuples/objects.
-- Organize data in linked data structures, such as a linked list. *Where is the division between programming and DSA?*
-- Store references to data, such as with a pointer whose value represents another identifier, or a reference that is an alias for another identifier.
+- Use references to data, such as with a pointer whose value represents the location of the data, or a reference which may be an alias for another identifier for the data.
 Reason about aliasing.

 ## Connect a program with its environment.